In the Name of Allah

 I have been writing a book entitled, “Message to the White Man in America” and hopefully it will be completed and fully available in a published form within the year.
 At this time, it is only approximately a quarter of the way completed and so, it is a work in progress. still, I offer here, on this page a rough draft of the Introduction and the first 25 chapters.
 It is a draft!
 There will be errors and things that need to be redressed, altered and fixed.
 There will also be spelling and grammatical errors, I am certain.
 Still, I did not want to continue to delay the availability of this valuable effort.

-As this is a work in progress, I intend to include the first 25 chapters in this PDF and then, God Willing, every week or perhaps bi-weekly, I will update the next chapter.
-As I said, I am a quarter of the way through and so have plenty available…but It is my intention to continue on until the completion of this work.
+As this is a work in progress, I intend to include the first 25 chapters in this PDF and then, God Willing, from time to time, I will add the following chapters.
+As I said, I am a quarter of the way through and so have plenty available…but it is my intention to continue on until the completion of this work.
 Anyone interested can download this section and follow for the rest, as well as freely share it with others.
 It is a work in progress and feedback is most welcome.

 And it is indeed the Truth that all success is with Allah alone and from Him we seek divine aid.